passcod/in-the-pale-darkness-of-dawn/notes/lexicon.md

 **Ancient Order of the Whills**, a name for the perceived consciousness of the Force used by many societies of Force users around the second tenmillenium BBY.

-**Sith** is an organisation of Dark Force users, using their Force connection exclusively by channeling emotions, often to destructive ends.
-They are the self-prescribed and Jedi-prescribed enemies of Light, often trying to enslave those weaker than them. **Sith** was also an ancient Force-sensitive species that was enslaved and genetically re-engineered by the precursors of the Sith organisation.
+**Sith of the Line of Bane**, or simply Sith, is an organisation of Dark Force users, using their Force connection exclusively by channeling emotions, often to destructive ends.
+They are the self-prescribed and Jedi-prescribed enemies of Light, often trying to enslave those weaker than them.

+**Original Sith**, or just Sith in more ancient contexts, or by members (often shades), was (is?) a category of Force users who seeked to master and explore all aspects of the Force.
+However, studying the so-called Dark Side, the usage of the Force fuelled by emotions rather than pure control without Falling irrevocably was extremely hard to teach to those young in the Force, and harder still to teach to those used to exercising exclusively the Light, controlled, side.
+As a result, many Sith warred and clashed, murdered and enslaved, conquered and pillaged.
+A vast amount of essential Original Sith teachings and discovery was forgotten or lost as those conflicts raged, which didn't help their descent into universal brutality.
+Additionally, while the Jeda'ii were on fairly good terms with Original Sith scholars, acknowledging and sharing in their deep research and expertise into all aspects of the Force, by the time of the splintering into Jedi and Jedaa'i, the Sith were already almost always Darkened and both groups condemned them all.

+The **Sith**, referred to as the **Sith species** in texts, was also an ancient Force-sensitive species that was enslaved and genetically re-engineered by the precursors of the Original Sith.

 **Talorta'ii** is a reptilian-avian Force-sensitive species with long lifespans.
 While their connection to the Force is guaranteed by their biology, they make